 R (R Core Team, 2022) and the ‘lme4’ package (Bates et al., 2015) were used to analyse the data using linear mixed effects models, which were conducted using the lmer() function.
 The models were used to examine the impact of the interaction between the fixed factors, SPiN dual-task condition (passive listening vs. mandible movement vs. articulatory suppression), age group (younger vs. older), and SSQ-12 scores, on the outcome d'.
 Participant was included as a random effect.
 This allowed for the comparison of d' across conditions, to understand the effects of articulatory motor suppression on speech perception, as well as the impact of age and subjective hearing ability.

-The sample characteristics after the exclusion of five older adults performing at floor were as follows.
-Forty-six younger adults (M age = 20.17, SD = 1.61, 36 female), and 41 older adults (M age = 69, SD = 5.82, 21 female).
+The sample characteristics after the exclusion of five older adults performing at floor were as follows: Forty-six younger adults (M age = 20.17, SD = 1.61, 36 female), and 41 older adults (M age = 69, SD = 5.82, 21 female).
 Fourteen older adults self-reported that they had ARHL, seven of whom reported wearing hearing aids.
 The mean IQCODE-SR score was 2.08 (SD = 0.57) for younger participants and 3.12 (SD = 0.17) for older participants.

 Results